TrueSunnyD/bryan_airdrop-QBCore/README.md

 FiveM Airdrop script made by BryaN Converted over to QBCore

-When downloading this script, make sure to remove the -QBCore.
+When downloading this script, make sure to remove the -QBCore-main.
 The resource name should look like bryan_airdrop